 - provide the legal industry and general public with a reliable means of identifying and accessing legal practitioners who have proven themselves as possessing the requisite skills and knowledge in a practice area

-- promote continued development and improvement of standards, quality and delivery of legal services
+- promote continued development and improve the standard, quality and delivery of legal services

-To gain a better understanding of the Scheme’s framework, the Specialist Accreditation Scheme paper can be downloaded here.
+To gain a better understanding of the Scheme’s framework, the papers for the respective practice areas can be found here:

 Legal practitioners interested in being accredited may apply to be:

-- An Accredited Specialist (for legal practitioners with more than 5 year's PQE) OR
+- (for legal practitioners with more than 5 year's PQE)

-- A Senior Accredited Specialist (for legal practitioners with more than 10 year's PQE)
+- (for legal practitioners with more than 10 year's PQE)